 Please note that your preferences are applied on each of your browsers and devices.
 So, you will need to set your cookie preferences for each browser and device you use to access our Sites.
 Further, if you delete cookies, your preferences may be lost and need to be reset.

 Google Analytics.
 We use Google Analytics to track aggregated, anonymized website behavior, such as what pages visitors looked at, for how long, etc. This information is important to us for improving the user experience and determining site effectiveness.
-You can choose to not receive Google Analytics cookies by not opting in to performance and tracking cookies in our cookie preference center, which can be accessed by clicking on the blue shield in the bottom, left-hand corner of your browser screen.
+You can choose to not receive Google Analytics cookies by not opting in to performance and tracking cookies in our cookie preference center, which can be accessed by clicking on the green cookie in the bottom, left-hand corner of your browser screen.

 Platform opt-outs.
 Google and Facebook also offer opt-out features that let you opt-out of use of your information for interest-based advertising.
 We have included the applicable links below to facilitate this election if you choose to do so: